osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

     13: "Pluto"
 }
 ```

+`people.map` is now using that `planetmap` object we just created in the first function, to overwrite the `homeworld` value, for every person in the `people` array with the `name` of the Planet.
+It does this by taking the old `homeworld` value, and looking up that key in `peoplemap` and replacing the `homeworld` value for each person with the mapped value for that planet, the `name`.

 Once you make this change, go back to your web application after restarting the web server.
 Let's check it out now!